billthefighter/pydantic2django/README.md

 Pydantic2Django works by:

-1. Discovering Pydantic models in the specified packages
+1. Discovering Pydantic models or dataclasses in the specified packages (or through direct registration)
-2. Generating Django models that inherit from `Pydantic2DjangoBaseClass`
+2. Generating Django models that inherit from `Pydantic2DjangoBaseClass` (for Pydantic) or facilitating mapping (for both)
-3. Storing the Pydantic object's data in a JSONField
+3. Storing the Pydantic/dataclass object's data in a JSONField (in the case of `Pydantic2DjangoBaseClass`)
-4. Providing methods to convert between Django models and Pydantic objects
+4. Providing mechanisms (`RelationshipAccessor`) to manage mappings and convert between Django models and source objects (Pydantic/dataclasses)

-The `Pydantic2DjangoBaseClass` provides the following fields:
+The `Pydantic2DjangoBaseClass` (primarily for generated models from Pydantic) provides the following fields:

 - `id`: UUID primary key
 - `name`: A human-readable name for the object